3zpnix/WriteOn/README.md

 ## 🎉 Available Features
 - Biometric Authentication: Secure your notes with biometric authentication, keeping your data safe and private.
-- Zero Permissions Required: Enjoy peace of mind knowing that Oracle Swift doesn't require unnecessary permissions.
+- Zero Permissions Required: Enjoy peace of mind knowing that WriteOn doesn't require unnecessary permissions.
 - Backup/Restore: Easily back up your notes and restore them whenever needed.
 - Automatic Backup: Ensure your notes are always safe with automatic backup options.
 - Screen Protection: Protect your notes from prying eyes with screen protection features.